kanaka/mal/process/guide.md

 Your mal implementation is already beginning to look like a real language.
-You have flow control, conditionals, user-defined functions with lexical scope, side-effects (if you implement the string functions), etc. However, our little interpreter has not quite reach Lisp-ness yet.
-The next several steps will take
+You have flow control, conditionals, user-defined functions with lexical scope, side-effects (if you implement the string functions), etc. However, our little interpreter has not quite reached Lisp-ness yet.
+The next several steps will take your implementation from a neat toy to a full featured language.

 #### Deferrable: